noahehall/theBookOfNoah/0current/aws/0aws.md

 - groups
 - CORS: JSON configuration defines a way for servers from domain X to interact with resources on domain Y

-- ARN: amazon resource name
+- ARN: amazon resource name: identifier for a specific resource
   - can use wildcards as part of the resource ARN
     - `*` represents any combination of zero/more characers
     - `?` represents any single character